Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Introduction

-This work is presented in two papers.
-Part 1 (this paper) discusses the scalable computation of the Hamilton-Jacobi-(Bellman) equations via Taylor series approximations, making use of tensor-based techniques.
-Part 2 \cite{KGB_NLBT_PartII_2022} discusses all aspects related to balancing the nonlinear system and reducing its dimension.
-This equates to determining a nonlinear manifold and introducing a nonlinear basis expansion and truncation.
-Part 1 is organized as follows.
-Section~\ref{sec:NLBal} reviews background material on energy functions for nonlinear systems, their associated HJB equations, and illustrates the optimal control the results from those.
-Three different strategies for defining energy functions are reviewed.
-Section~\ref{sec:computingEF} presents the first key contribution of this work, namely a computational framework for efficiently solving high-dimensional parametrized HJB equations.
-Section~\ref{sec:numerics} presents numerical results for the nonlinear ROMs and nonlinear controllers for two semi-discretized partial differential equations: Burgers' equation and the Kuramoto-Sivashinsky equation.
-Lastly, Section~\ref{sec:conclusions} offers conclusions and an outlook toward future work.
+This paper is organized as follows.
+Section~\ref{sec:NLBal} reviews energy functions for nonlinear systems, their associated HJB equations and resulting controllers.
+Section~\ref{sec:computingEF} presents the proposed computational framework, including an analysis thereof, for efficiently solving high-dimensional parametrized HJB equations.
+Section~\ref{sec:numerics} presents numerical results for two semi-discretized PDEs: Burgers equation and the the Kuramoto-Sivashinsky equation.
+Section~\ref{sec:conclusions} offers conclusions and an outlook toward future work.